MichealSBingham/DatasetUtils/readme.md

 ```
  gracen.duration = 1 # Months the relationship between Gracen and gracen.person (Micheal) lasted
  gracen.isCurrent = False #boolean of whether or not this is a current partner ornot
- gracen.attractivness = 10 #gracen.partner's (Micheal's) attractiveness rating of gracen.
+ gracen.attractiveness = 10 #gracen.partner's (Micheal's) attractiveness rating of gracen.
 Similarly as follows for chemistry, sex, and love
  gracen.chemistry = 9
  gracen.sex = 8
  gracen.love = 6